Gary Field's History in Photography - Another generation of photographer.

 I think one could make it their life's work!

 I started with an Olympus C2100 2.1 Megapixel with 10x optical zoom (non-interchangeable lens however).
 That was great for a couple years, but when the 6 Megapixel Canon Digital Rebel came out in the Fall of 2003, I just had to have one.
 Finally a digital camera with interchangeable lenses!
-So I bought a Canon 75-300 mm Image Stabilized zoom and now I can do decent nature shots again!
+So I bought a Canon 75-300 mm Image Stabilized zoom so I could do decent nature shots again!

-My latest upgrade to the 12 Megapixel Canon Digital Rebel Xsi/450D has been really great!
+My upgrade to the 12 Megapixel Canon Digital Rebel Xsi/450D in 2008 was a big step forward!